SUPER-TADORY/PrimGeoSeg/README.md

 ## Pre-training & Finetuning
-Our experimental code is heavily based on the previous great work [].
+Our experimental code is heavily based on [the previous great work](https://github.com/Project-MONAI/research-contributions/tree/main/SwinUNETR/BTCV).
 Pre-training task for PrimGeoSeg dataset is segmentation task which is same as downstream task, and you can perform PrimGeoSeg pre-training by replacing input 3D medical image segmentation dataset to PrimGeoSeg dataset.
 Also, you can pre-train your original architecture by replacing the architecture part in the code.

 ## Cite